RikaGoldberg/quartzv4/notes_ignore/balancer.md

 Balancer is a defi tool, like an index fund, that exposes investors to a broad range of tokens.
 Pools are created.

 #quotes
-**Balancer is a community-driven protocol, automated portfolio manager, liquidity provider, and price sensor that empowers decentralized exchange and the automated portfolio management of tokens on the Ethereum blockchain and other EVM compatible systems.**
+**Balancer is a community-driven protocol, automated portfolio manager, [liquidity](/content/notes/Liquidity.md)liquidity provider, and price sensor that empowers decentralized exchange and the automated portfolio management of tokens on the Ethereum blockchain and other EVM compatible systems.**

 **Balancer Pools contains two or more tokens that traders can swap between.
 Liquidity Providers put their tokens in the pools in order to collect swap fees.**